Are tax relief companies legit or scams?

 » MORE: Tax updates and scam alerts

-What are the benefits and risks of using tax relief companies?
+Pros and cons of using tax relief companies

 On the other hand, tax relief companies are not cheap.
 They also cannot guarantee a particular outcome because the ultimate decision rests with the IRS.